Contraz/demosys-py/README.md

 --------

 * A simple effect system based on python packages
+* Supports most modern OpenGL features through [ModernGL](https://github.com/cprogrammer1994/ModernGL)
-* Supports loading GLTF 2.0 and obj files/scenes
+* Loading GLTF 2.0 and wavefront obj files/scenes
 * Support for the rocket sync-tracker system to create interesting keyframe data (Using [pyrocket](https://github.com/Contraz/pyrocket))
-* Management commands to create new projects and effects
+* Management commands to create new projects and effects including the ability to make custom commands
-* Convenient wrappers for VAO, Shader, Texture, FBO etc
-* Runtime re-loading shaders (press R)
+* Runtime re-loading shader programs (press R)
-* Time line / Timer support
-* A highly pluggable framework
+* A highly pluggable framework with customizable timers, resource loaders, timelines and more
-* Support for custom management commands
-* Camera and system camera support so we can easily inspect our scene
-* Easy resource management system (shaders, textures)
-* Supports vertex, fragment and geometry shaders (tessellation is wip)
 * A geometry module for quick creation of common mesh/VAO types
-* (Experimental audio playback support)
+* Experimental audio playback support

 Requirements
 ------------